 As a condition of probation, you may have to attend a class for domestic violence.
 The class may last for up to 52 weeks.

 In some instances, you have to serve a minimum jail sentence, even if the court recommends probation.
 For instance, if you have a previous conviction in the past seven years, and the conviction involves domestic violence or assault, you have to serve minimum jail time for fifteen days.
 If you have two previous convictions for domestic violence, you have to serve minimum jail time for sixty days.

 Violating the Terms of Probation

 The judge may decide to have you continue with similar terms of probation and reinstate the probation.
-The judge may decide to impose addition often harsher terms of probation.
-The judge may also decide to revoke your probation.
+The judge may decide to impose additional often harsher terms of probation.
+Lastly, the judge may decide to revoke your probation.
 If the judge decides to revoke the terms of your probation, he/she may decide to send you to prison or jail.